lutangar/benefact.io/README.md

 <!-- What does your project do? -->
 Benefact.io is an online donation platform on the blockchain.

-There are a list of projects and their features, proposed by some users — *actors* — and some other users — *benefactors* — can choose to donate to these projects.
+There are a list of projects proposed by some users — *actors* — and some other users — *benefactors* — can donate to these projects.

-The list of projects is managed by the contract creator and all the *benefactors* at equal rights weight.
+The list of projects is managed by the contract creator.

 ## Install
 <!--